RANDCorporation/optic/README.md

 write.csv(linear_fe_results, "name-of-file.csv", row.names = FALSE)
 ```

-## Running Selection Bias Simulation
+## 3. Running Selection Bias Simulation

-The following is example code to run the Augmented SCM.
+Finally, the following is example code to run the Augmented synthetic control method under the selection bias scenario.
 The first snippet of code is data cleaning in preparation for the various methods used in this package.

 ```R
 #### Set names of variables and create lags: ####